react-static/react-static/docs/concepts.md

 # Pagination

-Pagination in react-static is no different than any other route, it's just a matter of how you get there.
+Pagination in React Static is no different than any other route, it's just a matter of how you get there.
 When exporting your routes, you are expected to create a separate route for each page if needed, and only pass data to that route for the items on it.

 Here is a very simple proof of concept function that demonstrates how to do this: